IBM-Cloud/swift-helloworld/README.md

 #0   running   2016-09-14 03:21:24 PM   0.0%   11.8M of 128M   28.8M of 1G
 ```

 Once the sample application is pushed to IBM Cloud, you can access it using its route.
-You can log on to your [IBM Cloud account](https://console.ng.bluemix.net) to find the route of your application or you can inspect the output from the execution of the `cf push` command.
+You can log on to your [IBM Cloud account](https://console.ng.bluemix.net) to find the route of your application or you can inspect the output from the execution of the `ibmcloud app push` command.
 The string value (e.g. swift-helloworld.mybluemix.net) shown next to the urls should contain the route.
 Use that route as the URL to access the sample server using the browser of your choice.
 The browser should render an HTML page with the following message at the top:

 ```
 Hello from Swift on Linux!